Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 Take a careful look at both spouses' immigration and criminal histories.
 Anything unusual needs an attorney's eyes before you file.

-Book a consultation with our Lehigh Valley office.
+Book a consultation with our Allentown office.

 Frequently Asked Questions